scottberke/algorithms/algorithms/sorting/sorting.md

 - We pick a partition spot, usually the last element, and move all elements lower than the partitions value before it and all elements higher than partition spot after it.
 Basically,  putting the value of the partition index in its correct spot on each call and then updating the call to take the elements below and the elements above it
 - Heavy lifting takes place in the partition step
 - Performance varies depending on how or where you choose your partition pivot
-- Not stable ie same value elements dont remain in the same order
+- Not stable ie same value elements don't remain in the same order
 - Two popular partition schemes: Lomuto and Hoare
 	- Hoare is considered more performant